-Developing the “Social Skills Assessment Scale-Teacher Form” for Preschool Children: A Study of Validity and Reliability
+Developing the “Social Skills Assessment Scale–Teacher Form” for Preschool Children: A Validity and Reliability Study

 DOI:

-This study aimed to develop “Social Skills Assessment Scale-Teacher Form” (SOSAS-TF) for preschool children.
-The study data were collected from three distinct groups of participants.
-The first study data on a preliminary trial was obtained from 254 children, the second data on trial practice was obtained from 896 children, while the third data on test-retest reliability was obtained from 263 children.
-Within this scope, a Kaiser-Meyer-Olkin (KMO) value was determined as .96, and the Bartlett test chi-square value was to be found significant.
-The findings of the study revealed that the scale having 44 items consisted of the following dimensions: “communication,” “adaptation,’’ “self-control,’’ “prosocial behaviors,’’ and “assertiveness.’’
-All items in the scale had factor load values between .46 and .74.
-Additionally, each item in relationship with other items had common factor variances between .42 and .69.
-Five factors in the scale explained 54.57% of total variance.
-This scale’s Cronbach alpha reliability coefficient values for “communication,” “adaptation,” “self-control,” and “prosocial behaviors” dimensions were .89, .90, .86, .87, respectively.
-The total was strongly reliable (α= .94), and the “assertiveness” (α= .76) dimension was to be found significantly reliable.
-In terms of the scale's test-retest reliability, “communication” (r= .82), “adaptation” (r= .86), “self-control” (r= .75), “prosocial behaviors” (r= .86), and “assertiveness” dimensions (r= .63), and total (r= .89) reached a positive and highly significant correlation (p< .001).
-Therefore, a valid and reliable measuring instrument was developed and contributed to the literature.
+This study aimed to develop the "Social Skills Assessment Scale–Teacher Form" (SOSAS–TF) for preschool children.
+Data were collected from three distinct groups of participants.
+The first dataset, obtained from 254 preschool children, was collected during a preliminary trial.
+The second dataset, gathered from 896 preschool children, was used for the trial practice, while the third dataset, consisting of 263 preschool children, was used to assess test-retest reliability.
+Within this scope, the Kaiser-Meyer-Olkin (KMO) value was determined to be .96, and Bartlett’s test yielded a significant chi-square value, indicating the suitability of the data for factor analysis.
+The findings of the study revealed that the scale, consisting of 44 items, included five dimensions: “communication,” “adaptation,’’ “self-control,’’ “prosocial behaviors,’’ and “assertiveness.’’
+The factor loadings of all items ranged from .46 to .74, while the common factor variances varied between .42 and .69.
+These five factors collectively explained 54.57% of the total variance.
+The Cronbach’s alpha reliability coefficients (α) for the dimensions of “communication,” “adaptation,” “self-control,” and “prosocial behaviors” were .89, .90, .86, and .87, respectively.
+The total reliability was strong (α = .94), and the “assertiveness” dimension (α = .76) was found to be significantly reliable.
+Regarding the scale's test-retest reliability, the correlation coefficients for the dimensions of “communication” (r = .82), “adaptation” (r = .86), “self-control” (r = .75), “prosocial behaviors” (r = .86), and “assertiveness” (r = .63), as well as the total score (r = .89), were positive and highly significant (p < .001).
+In conclusion, a valid and reliable assessment instrument was developed, contributing to the literature on social skills assessment in preschool children.

 References